tshepang/blog/content/misc/favorite Pelican themes.rst

 --------

 That it is the least static-like of all themes I've seen yet, this is the most innovative one I've seen yet.
+One of my favorite features the search feature, which got me excited.

 It has some issues though:

 * hyperlinks are not visible enough
 * not the prettiest of them